Carol Thomas

 Carol Thomas (born 5 June 1955) is an English former footballer who played predominantly as a right-back; she is known for her 43-year club career and 9-year captaincy of the England women's national football team, during which she became the first women's international footballer to reach 50 caps.

 She played club football for a variety of teams around the north of England and was the second captain of England in the modern era, taking over from Sheila Parker in 1976.
 Thomas became captain at the age of 20 and held that position until her retirement with a then-record 56 caps in 1985.
 She remained England's longest continuous-serving captain before being overtaken by Faye White in 2011; she was also the most successful captain of the England women's national team in terms of tournament successes until international titles were won under Leah Williamson.

-With her longstanding dedication to both international and grassroots football, she is recognised as one of the largely unsung pioneers of the modern women's game.
+Thomas is regarded as one of the pioneers of modern women's football, and was inducted into the National Football Museum's Hall of Fame in 2021.